Rating:

 And lastly, the minerals here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

-Judging by its ingredients alone, Cesar Bistro looks to be an average wet dog food.
+Judging by its ingredients alone, Cesar Bistro looks like a average wet dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.